Programmes

 Please visit CQT’s website for more information about its research, events and job opportunities.

-The Quantum Engineering Programme (QEP) provides support through our National Quantum Platforms to drive research activities in three strategic research pillars – Quantum Communication and Security, Quantum Processor, Computation and Simulation, and Quantum Sensing and Metrology.
-Our National Quantum Platforms are:
+The Quantum Engineering Programme (QEP) provides support through our National-Level Quantum Programmes to drive research activities in three strategic research pillars – Quantum Communication and Security, Quantum Processor, Computation and Simulation, and Quantum Sensing and Metrology.
+Our National-Level Quantum Programmes are:

 • National Quantum-Safe Network (NQSN)